Skip to main content

 This article covers:

-This output is no longer considered waste when it meets all of the following criteria:
+Recovered output stops being classified as waste once it meets all of the following criteria:

-the material fulfils the technical requirements for the specific purposes and meets existing legistlation and standards applicable
+• The material fulfils the technical requirements for the specific purpose and meets existing legislation and standards.

-the use of the recovered material will not lead to adverse environmental or human health impacts.
+• Using the recovered material won't lead to adverse environmental or human health impacts.

 C1